Elias Motsoaledi Local Municipality

-Elias Motsoaledi Local Municipality (formerly Greater Groblersdal Local Municipality) is located in the Sekhukhune District Municipality of Limpopo province, South Africa.
-The seat of Elias Motsoaledi Local Municipality is Groblersdal.
-Municipality is named in honour of the Elias Motsoaledi.
+Elias Motsoaledi Municipality (Mmasepala wa Elias Motsoaledi; UMasipaladi ye Elias Motsoaledi), formerly the Greater Groblersdal Municipality, is a local municipality within the Sekhukhune District Municipality, in the Limpopo province of South Africa.
+The seat of is Groblersdal.
+It is named in honour of the Elias Motsoaledi.

 Main places

 The 2001 census divided the municipality into the following main places:

 Politics

 The municipal council consists of sixty-one members elected by mixed-member proportional representation.
 Thirty-one councillors are elected by first-past-the-post voting in thirty-one wards, while the remaining thirty are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
-In the election of 3 August 2016, the African National Congress (ANC) won a majority of forty-one seats on the council.
+In the election of 1 November 2021, the African National Congress (ANC) won a majority of 36 seats on the council.

 The following table shows the results of the election.